-Rodolfo H. Torres is an Associate Vice Chancellor for the University of Kansas Office of Research and a University Distinguished Professor of mathematics.
+Rodolfo H. Torres is the Associate Vice Chancellor for the University of Kansas Office of Research and a University Distinguished Professor of Mathematics.

 He also serves as a Vice President of KU Center for Research Inc.